 The Supreme Court has the final word on the meaning of the Constitution.
 But there is a process of amending the Constitution.
 Article Five of the Constitution lays out the specific process.
 Amendments can be proposed by Congress, with two-thirds approval in both the House and the Senate.
 States can also propose them with a two-thirds majority, and the holding of a convention for proposing the amendments.
 Once proposed, the amendment must be ratified by a three-fourths majority of the states.
 The voting to ratify or reject the proposed amendment can take place in state legislatures or state conventions.

 Since the adoption of the Bill of Rights, 17 amendments have been ratified.
-One principle example of a Constitutional amendment overturning a Supreme Court case is the Sixteenth Amendment.
+One main example of a Constitutional amendment overturning a Supreme Court case is the Sixteenth Amendment.

 In Pollock v.
 Farmers' Loan and Trust Company, the Supreme Court declared a progressive federal income tax unconstitutional.
 In 1913, the Sixteenth Amendment was ratified — completely negating this decision.